vaskarsarma/Device-Management-App/README.md

 NO-refresh
 - After add device/update device/delete device/capturing temperature does not require to refresh the page manually.
 - Socket.IO will take care of the auto update on UI.

+Event queue
+- RabbitMQ implementation is not complete